Kevin-ZhangClutchit/VE482_lab/l10/VE482 Lab 10 Report.md

 #### Hacking mum’s computer

+For detailed implementation of this part, see chapter **Implementation**.

 - **How adjust the PATH, ensure its new version is loaded but then forgotten?**
   * Modify `~/.bashrc`,  add `export PATH=$PATH:/place/with/the/file` as the end of the file
   * Remove this line after this shell script has been executed after booting.